cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+A

 ****

-## What is the purpose of the action attribute in the form element?
-(Choose the correct answer).
+## 16. What is the purpose of the action attribute in the form element?
+(Choose the correct answer). :no_entry:

-### The action attribute contains the reference to the program that processes the submitted form.
+The action attribute contains the reference to the program that processes the submitted form.

 The action attribute defines the allowed HTTP verbs.